jnga/ImageTile/README.md

 # ImageTile

-ImageTile is a Python script that takes an image file and tiles it in order to create a larger file.
+ImageTile takes an image file and tiles it in order to make a larger file.

 It was written to help test web applications that allow uploading images.
-The goal was to approximate files of sizes from digital cameras of varying megapixel specifications.
+The goal was to approximate image files from digital cameras of varying megapixel specifications.

-The script runs on Python 3 and Python 2, having been tested on versions 3.4 and 2.7.
+It runs on Python 3 and Python 2, having been tested on versions 3.4 and 2.7.
 It relies on the Python Imaging Library (PIL) supplied by the PIL fork Pillow.

 ## Setup on Python 3.4 and higher